-Editor’s note: To help slow the spread of Covid-19, many of these destinations are still closed.
+Editor’s note: With LA’s Safer at Home orders, many of these destinations are still closed.
 Looking for ways to celebrate kids birthdays at home?
 Here are 11 awesome ways to celebrate virtually.

 Los Angeles has plenty of awesome indoor play spaces and party-friendly parks, but if you want to take things up a notch for your kid’s next celebration, we’ve got you covered.
 From a red-carpet-worthy fete to a hoedown at one of our favorite farms, keep reading for the coolest, most original places to throw an awesome kids birthday fete in Los Angeles.

 What's more LA than a birthday party at one of the city's most iconic theaters.
 El Capitan was built in 1926, which means that beyond the film, just taking in the majesty of the theater (and its functioning organ) is a real treat in itself.

 The theater offers two different party packages, both of which accommodate up to 20 guests.
 The Red Carpet features VIP concessions with in-seat service and a post-movie party in a shared room with games and crafts.
 The Movie Premiere Package takes it up a notch with a private party room and celebrity treatment in the form of photo-ops on the red carpet as guests arrive.

 6838 Hollywood Blvd.